PetrKryslUCSD/FinEtoolsFlexStructures.jl/README.md

 ## <a name="past-news"></a>Past news

+- 12/15/2024: Reorganize examples into separate homogeneous and layered shell folders.
+- 12/10/2024: Update to Julia 1.11.
+Reorganize and update examples.
 - 05/27/2024: Fix documentation of test module.
 - 02/25/2024: Update for FinEtools 8.
 - 12/30/2023: Update for Julia 1.10.